 The NRS Ninja is ideal for paddling, rowing, and swimming and is also good for people that usually have a harder time wearing a life jacket.
 The soft and stretchy material makes it more comfortable to wear due to the enhanced breathability the material offers.

 There are two stiffened outer shells on the front pockets of this life jacket to protect any fragile gear.
 The front pockets can also fold down and be used as workstations.
 High back flotation provides a comfortable day reeling in a big one or lounging in your seat.
 For those gear heads out there, this the life vest for you, look at all those pockets!

 It is the ideal jacket for a kayak angler because of its many storage opportunities which makes it very functional and useful as well as a life saving device.

 5. Astral V-Eight

-Like the NRS Chinook this life jacket also has the mesh back to allow you to sit back comfortably and enjoy being on the water.
+Like the NRS Chinook, this life jacket also has the mesh back to allow you to sit back comfortably and enjoy being on the water.
 Airescape® technology allows warm air to escape the jacket while providing ventilation of fresh cooler air in.
-Even though this life vest is unisex, it is a great option for women because of how the front foam is sculpted.
+Even though this life vest is unisex, it is a great option for women because of how the front closed-cell foam is sculpted.